November 12, 2020 | 15min read

 You don’t care much about platform UI

 You’re making a beautiful custom UI with pretty and smooth animations?
-Go Flutter!
+Go Flutter (also check out our design studio Utilo if you need help with those)!
 Performance is great, and they’re going to look the same anywhere you launch.
 It is possible to maintain two UIs that feel the iOS or Android, but it’s not the point of this framework (of course I don’t mean things like the position of the navigation bar, since it’s super easy to write it once and have it change position depending on the platform).

 You want to save money, but performance matters